Sports in Nepal: Cricket

+Cricket is the second most popular sport in Nepal.
+It rapidly grew in popularity in the mid 2010s, following the slight successes of the Nepalese cricket team as well as the country's explosive rise in social media and television viewing influence from neighboring country India.

 The Nepal national cricket team is controlled by the Cricket Association of Nepal (CAN) which was founded in 1946.
 CAN became a member of the National Sports Council in 1961 and was awarded affiliate status by the International Cricket Council in 1988 and since 1996 has been recognized as an associate member.
 Nepal has been successful in regional events organized by the Asian Cricket Council, placing first in the ACC Fast Track Countries Tournament in 2006/07 and sharing the title with the United Arab Emirates in the 2012 ACC Trophy Elite.
 The women's team made their debut in 2007 and has qualified for the Women's Asia Cup in 2012 and 2016.

 Nepal qualified for the 2014 ICC World Twenty20 which was the only appearance by the senior men's team at a major ICC event, which also gave them Twenty20 International (T20I) until 2015.
 The national under-19 team has qualified for the Under-19 Cricket World Cup seven times including winning the Plate Championship in 2006.
+Recently Nepal has qualified and played in the ICC World Twenty20 2024.

 Nepal claimed One Day International (ODI) status for the first time with their six wicket win over Papua New Guinea in the 2018 Cricket World Cup Qualifier play off encounter on 15 March 2018.
 The men and women's team both currently have T20I status as a result of an ICC decision to expand the status to all member nations.